 Aerial Vantage Receives FAA BVLOS Waiver for Drone-Based Precision Agriculture Analytics

-Aerial Vantage Gains FAA Approval for Advanced Agricultural Data Collection During Flights, Helping Agriculture Companies Develop More Sustainable Practices, Feed a Growing Population and Combat Climate Change
+Aerial Vantage Gains FAA Approval for Unmanned Drone Flights, Helping Companies Develop Sustainable Practices, Feed a Growing Population & Combat Climate Change

 The Part 107 beyond visual line of sight (BLVOS) waiver will allow Aerial Vantage to fly as high as 1,000 feet, with visual observers ensuring cleared airspace exists beyond the view of the remote pilot.